Install & Use Glances to monitor Ubuntu Server.

 Using Glances - Standalone

-Simply run the following command to view the details of your own system:
+Simply run the following command to display detailed information about your system:

 $ glances